LowLevelDaniel/COIL/coil/isa.md

 Opcode: 0x00
 Operands: None
 Binary Format: [0x00][0x00]
 Description: Performs no operation.
-This may be optimized out by the assembler or used for alignment.
+This may be optimized out by the processor or used for alignment.
 ```

 ### Control Flow Operations